umdio/umdio/README.md

 - run the test suite `bundle exec rake`
 - check development at localhost:4567
 - terminate server with `bundle exec rake server_down`

+If you get sick of typing `bundle exec rake` all the time, alias it to something short like `r`.

 ##Contributing:Development Workflow
 - Design the endpoint you want to create, e.g. /bus